This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU SHOULD KNOW:

-- A magnetic resonance imaging scan is also called an MRI.
-An MRI uses magnetic fields and radio waves to take pictures of the inside of your body.
-An MRI is done to see tissues, bones, blood vessels, and joints of your head, neck, and spine.
-Joints are where bones meet.
-An MRI also shows your brain, inner ears, orbits (eye sockets), sinuses, thyroid gland, and mouth.
-An MRI can show how and where blood is flowing in your brain.
-It can also help caregivers see how your brain is working.
+A magnetic resonance imaging scan is also called an MRI.
+It uses magnetic fields and radio waves to take pictures of the inside of your body.
+An MRI is done to see blood vessels, tissue, joints, and bones in your head or neck.
+It may also be used to look at brain function and blood flow.

-- You are unable to hear as well as you could before having the MRI.
+- You are not able to hear as well as you could before the MRI.

 - You have a medical device that has stopped working or is not working as it did before the MRI.